-Lecture, class discussion, and individual work will comprise the majority of class sessions.
+Lecture and class activities will comprise the majority of class sessions.
+Students will be expected to participate in both individual and group-based activities in order to receive the highest possible grades given.
+Additionally, assigned readings will be reviewed during designated classes but students will be expected to read and review all assigned material prior to coming to class.
 The role of the instructors will be to: present an overview of relevant topics, provide additional reading material and learning resources with up-to-date research findings, facilitate discussion of selected topics, and provide timely feedback.
 Expectations for students are to attend class fully prepared, participate in class discussions, and read assigned materials prior to class in preparation for lecture.